EJB3, Stateful Firewalls, and Connection Timeouts with Payara

 2. Enable fish.payara.SO_KEEPALIVE in Payara

-flag on its sockets when they are created.
-The OS settings only control the behavior after the flag is set.
+Configuring the OS level keepalives is not enough however - Payara must also be configured to explicitly set the SO_KEEPALIVE flag on its sockets when they are created.
+The OS settings only control the behaviour after the flag is set.
 Without the application-level flag, the OS will never send keepalive probes, regardless of how aggressively it is tuned.

-property.
+This is done by setting the fish.payara.SO_KEEPALIVE property.
 There is a little detail on this in the Payara Documentation.

 Enables keep alive (

-) on the sockets created by an IIOP listener.
+SO_KEEPALIVE) on the sockets created by an IIOP listener.
 Can be set as a global system property, or as a property on a specific listener (with the latter taking precedence over the global setting if both are set).

-must be enabled on the server-side listener to ensure the socket uses keepalive.
+In a remote EJB3 call, the server-side Payara instance hosting the EJB is the listener — it receives the inbound connection initiated by the client Payara.
+So fish.payara.SO_KEEPALIVE must be enabled on the server-side listener to ensure the socket uses keepalive.
 In our case these settings would be rolled out to all Payara instances, but if you are troubleshooting it is important you remember which side is which.

-may need updated if you use clustering), then restarted my instances to ensure it had set and that any stale connections had been cleaned up.
+In my case, I set this at the listener level using an asadmin command on our Domain Administration Server (noting that server-config may need updated if you use clustering), then restarted my instances to ensure it had set and that any stale connections had been cleaned up.

 asadmin set "configs.config.server-config.iiop-service.iiop-listener.orb-listener-1.property.fish\-payara\-SO_KEEPALIVE=true"